 Barilla aim to sustainability and entry to Bio market

-After the launch in the marketplace of USA and other Europeans Country in 2016 of “durum-wheat semolina’s pasta from biological agricolture” signed by Barilla, the new proposal is coming in 2017 also on the shelves of Italian’s supermarket.
+After the launch in the marketplace of USA and other Europeans Country in 2016 of “durum-wheat semolina’s pasta from biological agricolture” signed by Barilla, from 2017 is also on the shelves of Italian’s supermarket.

 The characteristics of this product are: the use of 100% Italian biological durum wheat, the analysis of each single batch of semolina, the strict controls carried out along the entire supply chain, the traceability system to which the wheat suppliers are subject, the measures for the control of the quality of the raw material, the control of pesticides, the company makes environmental information public and the label is very detailed.